tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Each of these dots is aware of *its* dotness now, not just *a* dotness, because, with the existence of the other dot, each dot now has a center of its awareness *(Fig. c4)*, and the other dot defining its opposite and the limits of its awareness *(Fig. c5)*.

-As both dots are aware of their own dotness and of the other’s dotness they are also aware of where these two opposite awareness’s, one subjective and one objective, interact.
+As both dots are aware of their own dotness and of the other’s dotness they are also aware of where these two opposite awarenesses, one subjective and one objective, interact.
 These points of intersecting awareness are the (red) 3<sup>rd</sup> dot and 4<sup>th</sup> dot.

 We now have the two poles of the first duality that was created within the duality of nothingness and somethingness.
 This duality might be described as that of *unlimited awareness/limitation of awareness*, or a number of other possible descriptions depending on what properties one sees in the green and red dots.
 We will use the colors of blue, green and red to symbolize the attributes of these dots.
 Here they are described and listed in their order of instantiation.